p-ssanders/gitops-reference/README.md

 1. A namespace for the application
 1. A Flux `GitRepository` in the application's namespace that watches for changes in the application's repository

-Threats **"A: Submit unauthorized change"** and **"B: compromise source repo"** are mitigated at this point for all applications managed by this repository:

-1. Only commits signed with the author's PGP keys produced during onboarding will result in the `GitRepository` being in a healthy state.
-Two-person review is outside the scope of this demonstration.
-1. The source repository is hosted on GitHub, and protected requiring an SSH key for access.
-The SSH key is encrypted with SOPS/PGP.
-Only users with access to the `flux-system` namespace have access the decryption key.
-The `flux-system` namespace has been secured according to Flux's [Multi-tenancy Lockdown](https://fluxcd.io/flux/installation/#multi-tenancy-lockdown) guidance.